karlseguin/mqttz/readme.md

 ## lastReadPacket() []const u8
 Returns the full raw packet from the last call to `readPacket`.
 Might be useful when debugging.

-## Timeouts
-Because the error you returned from `T.read` is returned back to your code, you can implement a timeout in `T.read`, return an error, say `error.Timeout`  and then catch/handle that in your call to `readPacket`.
-It is ok to return such an error, even when `calls > 1` and then to continue with another `readPacket` at some point in the future.
-Any partial data in the `read_buf` will persist.